 The following table details the Group's sensitivity to a 5% increase and decrease in the Indian Rupee against USD.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 This is mainly attributable to the exposure outstanding on receivable and payables in the Group at the end of the reporting period.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 5% change in foreign currency rates.
-A positive number below indicates an increase in the profit or equity where the Indian Rupee strengthens 5% against the relevant currency.
-For a 5% weakening of the Rupee against the relevant currency, there would be a comparable impact on the profit or equity, and the balances below would be negative.
+A positive number below indicates an increase in the profit or equity where the Indian Rupee strengthens 5% against the profit or equity, and the balances below would be negative.